fzi-forschungszentrum-informatik/Lanelet2/README.md

 catkin build
 ```

-See the [travis build log](https://travis-ci.org/fzi-forschungszentrum-informatik/Lanelet2) for the full installation process, with subsequent build and test, starting at a clean Ubuntu.
+If unsure, see the [travis build log](https://travis-ci.org/fzi-forschungszentrum-informatik/Lanelet2).
+It shows the the full installation process, with subsequent build and test, starting at a clean Ubuntu installation.

 ## Examples
 Examples and common use cases in both C++ and Python can be found [here](lanelet2_examples/README.md).